-Albert began martial arts at the age of five and has been immersed in the healing arts since 1999.
-He has received over 3000-hours of formal training in traditional Thai and Chinese bodywork, Craniosacral Therapy, Ayurvedic medicine, Yoga and movement practices.
-As a lifelong student of meditation and the Qi arts, Albert is an assistant instructor of Xingyiquan and a member of the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
-He has been teaching Thai Massage and maintaining a private practice in Toronto and Montreal since 2008.
-He continues ongoing trainings in Tuina with Ethan Murchie, the founder of the Montreal Gongfu Research Centre.
+Albert began his journey in the healing arts in 1999, when he discovered the healing power of Buddhist meditation.
+Since then he has spent altogether over a year on silent meditation retreats around the world, and received over 3000-hours of formal training in traditional Thai and Chinese bodywork, Gongfu, Qigong, Ayurveda, Yoga, and Craniosacral Therapy.
+He is an assistant instructor of Xingyiquan and certified in Jin Shou Tuina by the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
+He has maintained a private practice in Montreal and Toronto since 2008, and teaches Thai massage courses in North America.

 Jessie’s interest in traditional healing arts began in 1996 with her first Reiki training.
 Since then she has studied several bodywork modalities and accrued over 3000-hours of formal training.
 She holds two diplomas of Acupressure from the Canadian Acupressure College in Shiatsu and Jin Shin Do, as well as certifications in SEA Bodywork and Traditional Thai Massage.
 Her experience with various approaches gives her the ability to tailor each session, providing both therapeutic benefits and deep relaxation.
 She spends several months each year in Chiang Mai, Thailand as an assistant instructor for SEA Bodywork.
 She also teaches Self-Myofascial Release as a Lanna Roller Ambassador.
 Jessie has been practicing professionally since 2002 in Canada, Thailand, Sri Lanka, Indonesia and Hong Kong.